Malahide – Seaside Village, Castle, Gardens & Coastal Walks

 Suggested Itinerary

-1. Arrive by DART, store luggage at the castle car park.
+1. Arrive by DART and leave bags in the castle car park.

-2. Start with a guided castle tour (45 min) and explore the Oak Room and Great Hall.
+2. Begin with the 45-minute guided castle tour, focusing on the Oak Room and Great Hall.

-3. Wander the Botanic Gardens, visit the Butterfly House and follow the Fairy Trail.
+3. Spend the afternoon in the Botanic Gardens, visit the Butterfly House, and follow the Fairy Trail.

-4. Take a short walk to Malahide Beach, enjoy the sea view and grab a coffee at The Greenery.
+4. Walk to Malahide Beach for a coastal breeze and grab a coffee at The Greenery.

-5. If time permits, stroll the coastal path to Portmarnock or visit the Casino Model Railway Museum.
+5. If energy permits, hike the coastal path toward Portmarnock or explore the Casino Model Railway Museum.